Haschtl/hosts-manager/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

-- AdAway-Win version or branch :
+- Hosts-Manager version or branch :
 - Operating System and version :
 - Link to your project :

 <!---
-❗️❗️ Also, please consider donating (https://opencollective.com/adaway-win) ❗️❗️
+❗️❗️ Also, please consider donating (https://opencollective.com/hosts-manager) ❗️❗️

 Donations will ensure the following: